City Tour Barcelona Bus Guide for First-Time Visitors (24h Itinerary & Tips)

 Focuses on:

-Switching between them is very easy at key stops such as Pla de Palau (as we did), making the whole experience seamless even for first-time visitors.
+Switching between lines is very easy at key stops such as Pla de Palau (as we did), making the hop-on hop-off experience seamless and intuitive for first-time visitors.

 What We Actually Covered Without Barely Leaving the Bus